adeira/universe/src/rossum-sa-extension/README.md

 - shows `schema_id` annotations on the annotation screen
 - adds `devFeatureEnabled` toggle
 - add small UI improvements:
-  - makes select options a bit wider
+  - makes some select options a bit wider and alphabetically sorted

 To publish: